-MEETING DATE: January 4, 2024
+MEETING DATE: March 7, 2024

 TO: Development Review Committee

 FROM: Ciara Fisher, Planner III

-RE: Tentative Parcel Map "TPM-2023-0002" (O'Brien and Long)
+RE: Tentative Parcel Map "TPM-2023-0008" (Abbott)

-REQUEST: The applicant is requesting approval of a Tentative Parcel Map to subdivide a 10.82 acre parcel into two parcels for a property located at 8310 McGanney Ln in the community of Smartsville (APN 006-250-040).
+REQUEST: The applicant is requesting approval of a Tentative Parcel Map to subdivide a 40 acre parcel into three parcels for a property located at 7173 Loretta Lane in the community of Smartsville (APN 019-090-005).

-RECOMMENDATION: Staff recommends that the Development Review Committee (DRC) adopt the Mitigated Negative Declaration and Mitigation Monitoring Plan (Attachments 3 and 4) pursuant to California Environmental Quality Act (CEQA) Article 6 et seq. and approve Tentative Parcel Map (TPM) 2021-0010 subject to making the necessary findings and the conditions of approval contained herein (Attachment 2).
+RECOMMENDATION: Staff recommends that the Development Review Committee (DRC) adopt the Mitigated Negative Declaration and Mitigation Monitoring Plan (Attachments 3 and 4) pursuant to California Environmental Quality Act (CEQA) Article 6 et seq. and approve Tentative Parcel Map TPM-23-0008 subject to making the necessary findings and the conditions of approval contained herein (Attachment 2).

-BACKGROUND/DISCUSSION: The project consists of a tentative parcel map that would create two parcels from a 10.82 acre property; Parcels 1 and 2 are proposed to be ± 5 acres in size.
-The project site is located at 8310 McGanney Ln, located immediately adjacent to the northwest side of McGanney Way, northeast of the Smartsville Cemetery, and south of State Route 20, a short distance south of the community of Smartsville, within the central-eastern portion of Yuba County, California.
-(APN: 006-250-040).
-The 2030 General Plan designates the land use as Rural Community "RC" and the zoning as Rural Residential -5 acres minimum "RR-5".
+BACKGROUND/DISCUSSION: The project consists of a tentative parcel map that would create three parcels from a 40 acre property; Parcel 1 will be 20 acres and Parcels 2 and 3 will be 10 acres.
+The project site is located at 7173 Loretta Lane in the Smartsville community (APN 019-090-005).
+The project area is located between Loretta Lane and Boulder Way, on the south side of State Route 20, one mile south of Chuck Yeager Road, and a short distance south of the community of Smartsville, within the central-eastern portion of Yuba County.
+The 2030 General Plan designates the land use as Rural Community "RC" and the zoning as Rural Residential - 5 acres minimum "RR-5".